nviolante25/mva/deep-reinforcement/README.md

 ## Project

 We implemented [Proximal Policy Optimization](https://arxiv.org/abs/1707.06347).
-Our projcets can be found in [this](https://github.com/emasquil/ppo) repo.
+Our project can be found in [this](https://github.com/emasquil/ppo) repo.

 ---